flutter/website/src/get-started/flutter-for/react-native-devs.md

 The [`Colors`][] class provides colors from the Material Design [color palette][].

-The following example sets the primary swatch to `blue` and the text selection to `red`.
+The following example sets the color scheme from seed to `deepPurple` and the text selection to `red`.

 <?code-excerpt "lib/examples.dart (Swatch)"?>